 At Supersonic, we are looking for long-term partnerships, working together to generate revenue by DMS planning.
 We value the relationships with our clients, and because of this, while it is vital to know everything about our partners and their business goals, it is even more important to understand their target clients.
 We figure if we are successful at this, what greater evidence could there be in regards to having our client’s best interest.

-After the environment is ready, our highly skilled Business & DMS Analysts are utilized for the following steps:
+After the environment is ready, our highly skilled Business & DMS consultants are utilized for the following steps:

 - DMS diagnostic